avoidwork/woodland/README.md

 Returns an `Array` of middleware for the request.
 Caches value, & will update cache if `override` is `true`.

 ##### use (path, fn, method = "GET")
-Registers middleware for a route. `path` is a regular expression, and if not passed it defaults to `/.*`. `method` can be `all` if you want the middleware to be used for all HTTP methods.
+Registers middleware for a route. `path` is a regular expression (as a string), and if not passed it defaults to `/.*`.
+See `always()` if you want the middleware to be used for all HTTP methods.

 ## License
 Copyright (c) 2017 Jason Mulligan